 Luggage Transfer between accommodations during the walking tour

 Photos of the entire Tour

-The Camino Francés is walked during a 15 day period and includes one rest day in León to take in the treasures of the city.
+The Camino Francés is walked during a 12 day period.
 We have divided the journey into days of similar length, and deliberately try to leave the last day a bit shorter than the others so that we arrive in Santiago de Compostela with enough time and energy to get to the pilgrims office and stroll around town before checking into the hotel.